-Auto loan vs. personal loan: What’s the difference?
+Auto loan vs. personal loan: what’s the difference?

-Typically, factors like your credit score and down payment factor into whether you’re approved for an auto loan.
-These loans use your car as collateral, so if you’re unable to make your installment payments, the lender may choose to repossess your car.
-In exchange for the secured loan, auto loan borrowers may see lower interest rates and longer repayment terms, which can help make monthly payments more manageable.
+Auto loans are installment loans that are used specifically for the purchase of a vehicle, like a car or a motorcycle.
+They use your car as collateral, so if you’re unable to repay, the lender may choose to repossess your car.
+In exchange for the secured loan, auto loan borrowers may see lower auto loan rates and longer repayment terms, which can help make monthly payments more manageable.

-However, since unsecured loans pose a higher risk of default for lenders, you may see higher interest rates and shorter repayment terms for this type of loan.
+Typically, factors like your credit score and down payment factor into whether you’re approved — whether it’s an auto loan or a personal loan.
+However, because unsecured loans pose a higher risk of default for lenders, you may see higher interest rates and shorter repayment terms for a personal loan.

 Pros of financing a car with a personal loan

-- No collateral.
-Although some personal loans are secured, many aren’t.
+- No collateral: Although some personal loans are secured, many aren’t.
 If you have good credit, you may be eligible for an affordable unsecured personal loan that doesn’t put your car on the line if you can’t make payments.

 Cons of financing a car with a personal loan

-- Less time to repay.
-Depending on the personal loan terms you qualify for, you may have to repay the entire loan, plus interest, quickly.
+- Less time to repay: Depending on the personal loan terms you qualify for, you may have to repay the entire loan, plus interest, quickly.